 About our Map Colors

-States where a complete statewide audit has been conducted are represented by dark gray on the interactive END THE BACKLOG map.
-This includes states where audits have been mandated by legislation, governors, attorney generals, or by other means.
-While we believe a one-time audit, no matter how it was initiated, is illuminating and informs the resources a state must dedicate to further reform, state legislatures should also mandate regular ongoing audits, as well as additional reforms.
+States where a complete statewide inventory has been conducted are represented by dark gray on the interactive END THE BACKLOG map.
+This includes states where inventories have been mandated by legislation, governors, attorneys general, or by other means.
+While a one-time inventory, no matter how it was initiated, is illuminating and informs the resources a state must dedicate to further reform, state legislatures should also mandate ongoing annual inventories, as well as additional reforms.

-If all of the above criteria have been met through legislative efforts, a state is considered to have implemented comprehensive rape kit reform, and is represented by dark blue.
+If all of the above criteria have been met, a state is considered to have implemented comprehensive rape kit reform, and is represented by dark blue.

 States that have any of the above reforms under consideration in their legislatures—regardless of whether they have previously implemented any level of reform—are represented by yellow.

 States that have not implemented any reform whatsoever are represented by light gray.
-This includes states where audits may have been mandated but not yet completed.
+This includes states where inventories may have been mandated but not yet completed.

-We believe systemic and lasting change will take effect through legislation.
-While we commend the attorney generals, auditors, and other officials at the local and state levels who have made rape kit reform a priority for their offices, change must also be codified in law.
+We are confident systemic and lasting change will be effected through legislation.
+While we commend the attorneys general, auditors, and other officials at the local and state levels who have made rape kit reform a priority for their offices, change must be codified in law to have lasting impact.

-We need you to make this happen.
-Make your voice heard to your elected officials today.
+We need your help to make this happen.
+Contact your elected officials today.